openproblems-bio/openproblems/README.md

 ## Guides
 * For contributing guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md)
 * For instructions on editing Docker images, see [docker/README.md](docker/README.md)
+* For instructions on using the `openproblems-cli`, see [openproblems/api/README.md](https://github.com/singlecellopenproblems/SingleCellOpenProblems/tree/master/openproblems/api)
 * For a walkthrough of the GitHub Actions workflows and AWS Sagemaker, see [SAGEMAKER.md](SAGEMAKER.md)
 * For a description of existing an proposed tasks, see [TASKS.md](TASKS.md)
 * For a video introduction to this GitHub repository, watch our [Repository introduction](https://www.youtube.com/watch?v=tHempZCdXyA)